redscientistlabs/LunarBind/README.md

 {
   static void Main(string[] args)
   {
+    //Registers type as UserData and adds it to the script's Global table and "new" table
-    //Allows you to use the type name as a constructor (.__new()),
+    //Allows you to use new.TypeName() as a constructor (TypeName.__new()), with all available public constructors on the type
-    //but you must prefix the type with GlobalScriptBindings.TypePrefix to use static methods and fields GlobalScriptBindings.AddNewableType(typeof(ExampleClass1));
+    GlobalScriptBindings.AddNewableType(typeof(ExampleClass1));

     //Registers type as UserData and adds it to the script's Global table GlobalScriptBindings.AddGlobalType(typeof(ExampleClass2));
     GlobalScriptBindings.AddGlobalType(typeof(ExampleStaticClass));